HomeFeaturesDownloadNewsletterManualsEducationOrderServices

 Record Your Voice Or A Real Instrument

-With Pizzicato, you can associate one audio track (or several in the Professional version) to a music score.
+With Pizzicato, you can associate one audio track (or several according to the version) to a music score.
 You may write the score of a song and record your own voice through a microphone connected to your computer, while listening to the music.

 The Pizzicato conductor view makes it possible to create a full arrangement made of several distinct and independant audio tracks as well as one or more scores played in MIDI.
 The audio files are not limited to your voice or to an instrument.
 You can for instance create an audio track for a video, by adding noises and effects that you can find on the Internet or in audio libraries.